YiTingTsou/wave-data-toolbox/docs/usage.md

 **Typical workflow**

-1. Choose a location and time range
+1. Choose a location and time range for `loadWaveData`
-2. Load data with `loadWaveData`
+2. Load data with
-3. (Optional) Tune binning or use helper utilities for analysis and caching
+3. Select the region, resolution, or other function properties for loading data
 4. Use the downloaded data or generated figures

 ## 1. `loadWaveData` function